Kyosho: Scorpion

 These were popular models at the time but not near as popular as the original Scorpion.

 In 2012 Kyosho presented a new model using the Scorpion name: the Kyosho Scorpion XXL.
 It is a 1/7th scale rear wheel drive dune buggy available in both brushless and glow powered RTR options as well as a kit that can be built either way and swapped as the modeller desires.
 However, this car is completely unrelated to the original Scorpion in its parts.

-In 2014 Kyosho announced a re released version of Scorpion, beefed up and refined where needed so it can be outfitted with modern gear such as Lipo and brushless motor.
+In 2014 Kyosho announced a re released version of Scorpion, refined where needed so it can be outfitted with modern gear such as Lipo and brushless motor.
 Modern highlights include a slipper clutch, 48-pitch geartrain, compatibility with the Ultima RB's ball diff (as an upgrade from the supplied gear diff), and wide-track front suspension.
 The shocks are also improved, with the smooth action expected of modern oil-filled units.